AdobeDocs/campaign-web.en/help/v8/msg/delivery-template.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_templates"
 >title="Work with delivery templates"
->abstract="Use delivery templates to effortlessly create and save your existing deliveries for future use."
+>abstract="Use delivery templates to create and save delivery settings for future use across your campaigns.
+You can create delivery templates from scratch, duplicate an existing template, or convert a delivery into a template."
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/msg/delivery-template.html#copy-an-existing-template" text="Duplicate an existing template"
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/msg/delivery-template.html#convert-an-existing-delivery" text="Convert a delivery to a template"

 To access the content template list, select **[!UICONTROL Campaign Management]** > **[!UICONTROL Deliveries]** from the left menu, and browse to the **Templates** tab.